-Information about Thutmose IV Tomb Luxor KV 43:
+Thutmose IV Tomb Luxor KV 43 information, tours, prices, booking

 Thutmose IV tomb Luxor KV 43 sited high in the southern cliff of the Valley of Kings.
 In fact, it discovered in 1903 by Howard Carter.
 Thutmose IV tomb Luxor stripped of valuable items in antiquity.
 Moreover, there were some funerary objects which found during excavation.
 The most interesting points of Thutmose IV tomb Luxor indeed are the construction and decoration.
 In fact, they show the development of style in tomb building during Dynasty XVIII.